Fort Lauderdale Child Support Lawyers

 If your financial circumstances have changed, either party can request a child support modification hearing.
 If the other parent is not paying court-ordered support, we can assist you in enforcement actions.

-For experienced representation and an estimate of the child support you would pay or receive under Florida law, contact the Family Law Department of KO Lawyers to schedule an appointment.
+For experienced representation and an estimate of the child support you would pay or receive under Florida law, contact Curtis R. Cowan, P.A. to schedule an appointment.
 We represent divorcing parents or never-married parents in all child support and custody proceedings.